humdrum-tools/humdrum-documentation/tool/trans/index.md

 ## SAMPLE OUTPUT ##

-The following example illustrates the operation of **trans.** Given the following input: ``
+The following example illustrates the operation of <span class="tool">trans</span>.
+Given the following input: ``

 >   ---------- ----------- ---------- ----------- ---------